mikemajara/notion-cms/packages/notion-cms/docs/api-guide/simplified-api.md

+---
+title: "Simplified API"
+description: "Learn how to use the simplified API layer for clean, JavaScript-friendly data access."
+date: "2024-01-18"
+---

 # Simplified API

 The Simplified API transforms Notion's complex property types into clean JavaScript types that are easy to work with.
 This is the recommended starting point for most users.